tronprotocol/pm/TRON Core Devs Meetings/Meeting 01.md

 **java-tron latest updates**

   -  MPC for shielded transactions.

 **java-tron framework**

 1. framework introduction

     -  why do the modularization
     -  current progress

 2. framework specification

     - framework module
     - protocol module
     - common module
     - chainbase module
     - consensus module
     - actuator module

 3. framework deployment

     - demonstrate how to use and deploy a module

 4. framework in the future

     - what else to do

 5. q&a

     - the questions during the meeting
     - the suggestions about java-tron

-**Next call**

-# Latest updates
+## Latest updates

 - Taihao

     - Hello, My name is Taihao, I'm from TRONZ team.

-    - In future, we are planning to release Java-tron V4.0 featuring shielded transaction, which will be first applied to TRONZ, a TRC-10 token.
+    - In future, we are planning to release java-tron v4.0 featuring shielded transaction, which will be first applied to TRONZ, a TRC-10 token.

-    - The shielded transaction we (Team TRONZ ) created and verified is based on zk-snarks and groth 16 algorithm, and requires some common parameters to build spend proof and output proof circuits.
+    - The shielded transaction we (Team TRONZ) created and verified is based on zk-snarks and groth 16 algorithm, and requires some common parameters to build spend proof and output proof circuits.

     - Proof can be faked if common parameters were messed up.
 The process of generating common parameters, or Multi-Party Computing (MPC) protocol, cannot be done by a single person, and the more participants there are, the more secure the parameters will be.